-- 13.4 Since April 2013 police forces have been adopting new definitions of 'missing' and 'absent' in relation to children and adults reported missing to the police.
-These are: - 13.4.1 missing: anyone whose whereabouts cannot be established and where the circumstances are out of character, or the context suggests the person may be subject of crime or at risk of harm to themselves or another; and - 13.4.2 absent: a person not at a place where they are expected or required to be. - The police classification of a person as 'missing' or 'absent' will be based on on-going risk assessment.
+- 13.44 Since April 2013 police forces have been adopting new definitions of 'missing' and 'absent' in relation to children and adults reported as missing to the police.
+These are: - 13.44.1missing: anyone whose whereabouts cannot be established and where the circumstances are out of character, or the context suggests the person may be subject of crime or at risk of harm to themselves or another; and

+13.44.2absent: a person not at a place where they are expected or required to be.

+The police classification of a person as 'missing' or 'absent' will be based on on-going risk assessment.
 Note that 'absent' within this definition would not include those defined as "away from placement without authorisation" above: a child whose whereabouts are known would not be treated as either 'missing' or 'absent' under the police definitions.
-Guidance on how police forces will apply these definitions to children was issued by ACPO in April 2013. - 13.5 Coram staff involved directly with children, young people and their families are in a position to build trusted relationships with children and young people and play an important part in recognising, responding to and managing circumstances where children are at risk of going missing, have run away or are missing.
-The response to a child going missing will be one which is taken in conjunction with other agencies.
+Guidance on how police forces will apply these definitions to children was issued by ACPO in April 2013.

+13.45 Coram staff involved directly with children, young people and their families are in a position to build trusted relationships with children and young people and play an important part in recognising, responding to and managing circumstances where children are at risk of going missing, have run away or are missing.
+The response to any episode of a child going missing will be one which is taken in conjunction with other agencies.

-- 13.6 All Coram staff and managers must ensure that they are familiar with the 'Missing from Home and Care' policies and procedures of both the responsible authority for the child they are working with and the host authority in which a looked after child is placed when placed out of the responsible local authority's area.
-Coram staff and managers must ensure that they are compliant with the reporting procedures in the authority where the child is living, whenever they are concerned that a child is missing or at risk of running away. - 13.7 Whenever it comes to the attention of Coram staff and managers that a child they are working with is missing, they must ensure that the concern has been reported to the Police at the earliest opportunity and the relevant Children's Social Care Service, if the child is known to them or is a looked after child. - 13.8 If staff are concerned that a child/young person is at risk of running away, they should ensure that support is accessed for the child and the parents/carers to prevent this from happening.
-Consideration should also be given to the need to consult with and/or make a referral to Children's Social Care where the risks to a child are such that a referral for further assessment and support would be beneficial. - 13.9 In the event that a child goes missing, Coram staff should work in partnership with the statutory agencies and other agencies to ensure that as a result of safe and well checks, return interviews, and other interventions, the opportunity these provide inform future case planning.
-They should also establish the views of professionals, parents and children and ensure that these are taken into account in relation to all on-going e work with the child, their family and/or carers.
-All incidents of a child going missing must be fully recorded on the child's files.
+- 13.46 All Coram staff and managers must ensure that they are familiar with the 'Missing from Home and Care' policies and procedures of both the responsible authority for the child they are working with and the host authority in which a looked after child is placed when placed out of the responsible local authority's area.
+Coram staff and managers must ensure that they are compliant with the reporting procedures in the authority where the child is living, whenever they are concerned that a child is missing or at risk of running away. - 13.47 Whenever it comes to the attention of Coram staff and managers that a child they are working with is missing, they must ensure that the concern has been reported to the Police at the earliest opportunity and the relevant Children's Social Care Service, if the child is known to them or is a looked after child. - 13.8 If staff are concerned that a child/young person is at risk of running away, they should ensure that support is accessed for the child and the parents/carers to prevent this from happening.
+Consideration should also be given to the need to consult with and/or make a referral to Children's Social Care where the risks to a child are such that a referral for further assessment and support would be beneficial. - 13.48 In the event that a child goes missing, Coram staff should work in partnership with the statutory agencies and other agencies to ensure that as a result of safe and well checks, return interviews, and other interventions, the opportunity these provide inform future case planning.
+They should also establish the views of professionals, parents and children and ensure that these are taken into account in relation to all on-going e work with the child, their family and/or carers. - 13.49 All incidents of a child going missing must be fully recorded on the child's files. - 13.50 In addition to reporting concerns to the Police and Children's Social Care,